TanvirRaihanKhan/Helping-a-Coffee-Shop-to-expand-their-business-with-help-of-SQL/README.md

-# Helping SRI Coffee to choose their first physical outlet locations
+# Helping SRI Coffee to choose their physical outlet locations
 ## Objective
 **The goal of this project is to analyze the sales data of SRI Coffee, a company that has been selling its products online since January 2023, and to recommend the top three major cities in India for opening their physical shops based on consumer demand and sales performance.**